thoratou/sbs-sphinx-doc/targets.rst

 All SBS command are design in the same way :

-* a target, that basically represents the action(s) to perform
+* A target, that basically represents the action(s) to perform.
-* a list of mandatory parameters
+* A list of mandatory parameters.
-* a list of optional parameters
+* A list of optional parameters.

 .. code-block:: console